How to Use Fabric and Flowers to Make a Spring Wreath

 Displaying Your Spring Wreath

-Once your colorful spring wreath, bursting with fabric and flowers is ready, displaying it proudly is your next task.
+Once your colorful spring wreath, bursting with colorful fabric and flowers, is ready, your next step is displaying it proudly.

 We have a small nail in the top of the mirror frame for hanging decorative pieces.
 The spring wreath with fabric and flowers filled the mirror just right.